LSEG-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/README.md

 Time Elapsed 00:00:11.23
 ```

-Then you can find MRNWebSocketViewerApp.exe which is WPF application under folder "bin\Debug\netcoreapp3.0".
+Then you can find MRNWebSocketViewerApp.exe which is WPF application under the folder "bin\Debug\netcoreapp3.0".

-3) If you wish to use Self Contained Deployment you can also run the same command line as the console application to build .NET app.
+3) If you wish to use Self Contained Deployment you can also run the same command line as the console application to build a .NET app.

 ```
 dotnet publish -c release -r win-x64 -o mrnviewerapp_release/